chrispwolf/night-tripper-platen/content/chapters/Referee Tools/interstellar-cartography.md

 | 6 | Billions |

 ### Authority
 Roll 1d6 to determine the strength and unity of legal authority on the world.
 If Population is 5 or 6, add 1.
 If Population is 1 or 2, subtract 1.
-Roll 1d6 for government below for more detail about who wholds power.
+Roll 1d6 for government type below for more detail about who wholds power.

 | Authority Rank (1d6) | Description |
 |-|-|